real-logic/benchmarks/scripts/aeron/README.md

 Test scenarios
 --------------

-Four different test scenarios are covered:
+Three different test scenarios are covered:
 1. Echo benchmark (aka ping-pong)

     Start the scripts in the following order: `echo-server` --> `echo-client`.

-2. Live replay from remote archive
+1. Live replay from remote archive

     The client publishes messages to the server using publication over UDP.
 The server pipes those messages into a local IPC publication which records them into an archive.
 Finally, the client subscribes to the replay from that archive over UDP.

     Start the scripts in the following order: `live-replay-remote-archive-server` --> `live-replay-remote-archive-client`.

-3. Live recording, i.e. client runs records a publication into local archive
+1. Live recording, i.e. client runs records a publication into local archive

     The client publishes messages over UDP to the server.
 It also has a recording running on that publication using local archive.
 The server simply pipes message back.
 Finally, the client performs a controlled poll on the subscription from the server limited by the "recording progress" which it gets via the recording events.

     The biggest difference between scenario 2 and this scenario is that there is no replay of recorded message and hence no reading from the disc of the saved data but still allowing consumption of those messages that were successfully persisted.

     Start the scripts in the following order: `echo-server` --> `live-recording-client`.

 Helper scripts